dfmoralesb/MPE_tutorials/tutorials/NGS.md

 <a name="qc"></a>
+## NGS data - QC

-Now we are going to do quality control of the sequencing data with `fastqc`
+* Now we are going to do quality control of the sequencing data with `fastqc`

 * First load the conda environment call `captus` in there we will have most of the tools we need for QC and assembly